standardguy/insticator/README.md

 yarn test
 ```

-or every time you change a file (during dev)
+or every time you change a file (as during dev)

 ```
 yarn test:watch